ironhack-rmt-materials/wd-lesson-guide-and-resources/module 2/w4d4 - - - (REVIEW) day planning.md

     - forwarding props to grandchild
     - ...

-@update:
-- Main => MovieList
-- Movie => MovieSummary

-Notes:
-- We will work on the app "popcorn-time" we created the day before

-LABs today are VERY VERY demanding
-- try to finish earlier so that they have more time

 -->

 ## Refresh

-- (skip) Routing cheatsheet
-  - setup
-  - basic routing
-  - url params

 Show the app we were building yesterday
 - list of movies loaded from `json` (in most apps, it would come from an API)